mrotundo/datalakedev/docs/index.md

 Lake formation is a level "above" Glue, not only concerened with the ETL processes, but the data (and access to it).
 It tightly integrates with many other AWS data / processing services to provide a central location for managing authorization.
 Lake Formation is still in its early stages, but Amazon appears to be positioning it to be a central interface for all major data lake functionality.

 For storage [S3](#s3) is a native cloud file storage service, it is the defacto technology for bulk data persistence in Amazon data lake solutions.
 For longer term bulk storage there is also [Glacier](#glacier), which can also act as a cost efficient way of handling data backups.
-[Redshift](#redshift)
+[Redshift](#redshift) is a columnar data store which is currently the best native OLAP offering from AWS.
+Both S3 and Redshift integrate cleanly with most other Amazon processing technologies.

 An interesting case of overlap occurs between a technology extending Redshift, called [Redshift Spectrum](#redshift-spectrum) and [Athena](#athena).